 Hyperalimentation (TPN or total parenteral nutrition)

 - Your home care nurse will teach you exactly how to begin and end each infusion.

-- If you find that you are having trouble sleeping because you need to go to the bathroom often, TPN may be infused during the day or early evening.
-It must still go in slowly.
+- If you find that you’re having trouble sleeping because you need to go to the bathroom often, TPN may be infused during the day or early evening.

-- Infuse TPN in a room near a bathroom so that you do not have to carry the pump too far.
+- Infuse TPN in a room near a bathroom so that you don’t have to carry the pump too far.
 Use a night light so that if you need to get up at night, you don’t trip over or pull the tubing.

 - Most pumps are battery powered.
 Check with the home health nurse about how long the pump can run before new batteries are needed.
 Be sure that you have enough batteries for your type of pump, and know how to put them in.

-- Keep a clean work area for supplies.
+- Keep a clean, dry work area for supplies.

 - If possible, use a separate place in the refrigerator (or a separate refrigerator if you have an extra one) for IV solutions.